ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/platform-guides/azure-functions/overview.dotnet.markdown

 1. Go to your Azure Functions dashboard in the Portal
 1. Click the Application Settings menu
 1. Modify or add app setting for `WEBSITE_LOAD_CERTIFICATES` to the certificate thumbprint you copied
-1. Modify or add app setting for `DB_CERT_THUMBPRINT` with the certificate thumbprint you copied
+1. Modify or add app setting for `RavenSettings__CertThumbprint` with the certificate thumbprint you copied
-1. Modify or add app setting for `DB_URLS` with the comma-separated list of RavenDB node URLs to connect to
+1. Modify or add app setting for `RavenSettings__Urls` with the comma-separated list of RavenDB node URLs to connect to
-1. Modify or add an app setting for `DB_NAME` with the database name to connect to
+1. Modify or add an app setting for `RavenSettings__DatabaseName` with the database name to connect to

-These values will override `local.settings.json` once deployed on Azure.
+These values will override `appsettings.json` once deployed on Azure.

 {NOTE: Loading multiple certificates}
 `WEBSITE_LOAD_CERTIFICATES` makes any specified certificates available in the Windows Certificate Store under the `CurrentUser\My` location.
 You can use the wildcard value `*` for `WEBSITE_LOAD_CERTIFICATES` to load ALL uploaded certificates for your Function App.
 However, it's recommended to be specific and use comma-separated thumbprints so that only allowed certificates are made available.
 This avoids accidentally exposing a certificate to the application that isn't explicitly used.